thewchan/uxf/py/eg/README.md

 Code-wise, loading needs ~60 lines for TLM and ~23 lines for TLM UXF.
 This is because the uxf module does most of the parsing.
 Saving needs ~18 lines for TLM and for TLM UXF.

-## Config.py

-This example shows a practical use case of saving and loading application configuration data, preserving comments, providing defaults, and validating.

-The UXF file format used here is very short but also quite complex.
-It includes an enumeration with two valid values, and three other custom _ttypes_.
-The data is held in a `map` with `str` keys, with one value being an `int`, another a `list` of ``table``s, and another a `map` with `str` keys and values.

-The `Config` class hides the complexity to present a very simple property-based API.
-(Of course there's no free lunch—the API's simplicity is won at the cost of the `Config` class itself being quite large.)

 ## include.py